 3.3 Initial evaluation results

 Below, we present our initial evaluation results, in which static TDD without cross-link interference and dynamic TDD with cross-link interference are compared in some NR deployment scenarios.
 DL and UL geometries are measured.
 For static TDD without cross-link interference, DL geometry is a traditional wideband and static SINR, and UL geometry is measured such that one UE is selected randomly per cell, and the selected UE in each cell is scheduled uplink transmission over the whole bandwidth.
 For UL, transmit power control parameters P0=70dBm and =0.6 are assumed.
-For dynamic TDD with cross-link interference, the similar SINR calculation applies; however, in order to simulate cross-link interference, DL or UL is simply randomly determined per cell, with un-equal DL and UL selection ratio, DL:UL=4:1.
+For dynamic TDD with cross-link interference, similar SINR calculation applies; in order to simulate cross-link interference, DL or UL is randomly determined per cell with un-equal DL and UL selection ratio, DL:UL=4:1.
 UL TPC parameters are identical to the case of static TDD.
-BS-BS link and UE-UE link are tentatively modelled as follows: in indoor hotspot scenario, the BS-BS link and UE-UE link are modeled based on the indoor to indoor model for the given channel model.
-For urban macro, BS-BS link is modeled based on the outdoor to outdoor model in the given channel model.
+BS-BS link and UE-UE link are tentatively modelled as follows: in indoor hotspot scenario, the BS-BS link and UE-UE link are modeled based on the indoor to indoor model for given channel model.
+For urban macro, BS-BS link is modeled based on the outdoor to outdoor model for given channel model.
 For UE-UE link in the urban macro scenario, the link model depends on the type of receiving UE.
-If the UE is an outdoor UE, the UE-UE link is modeled based on outdoor to outdoor model in the given channel model.
-If the UE is an indoor UE, the UE-UE link is modeled based on the outdoor to indoor model in the given channel model.
-Figures 1 - 6 show the DL and UL geometries in the NR indoor hotspot scenario.
+If the UE is an outdoor UE, the UE-UE link is modeled based on outdoor to outdoor model for given channel model.
+If the UE is an indoor UE, the UE-UE link is modeled based on the outdoor to indoor model for given channel model.
+Figures 1 - 6 show DL and UL geometries in the NR indoor hotspot scenario.
 In Figs. 1 and 2, system bandwidth of 100MHz, 200MHz, and 400MHz, are assumed at carrier frequency of 30GHz.
 It can be seen from these figures that DL geometry of both static TDD and dynamic TDD, and UL geometry of static TDD, are almost not influenced by the system bandwidths.
 This is because all the UEs are highly interference limited in indoor scenario.
 However, UL geometry of dynamic TDD will be better with wider system bandwidth.
 This is because wider system bandwidth results in lower PSD of interference signal, especially for BS-BS interference.

 In Figs. 3 and 4, carrier frequencies of 4GHz, 6GHz, and 30GHz, are assumed with the system bandwidth of 200MHz.
 It can be seen from the figures that DL geometry of both static TDD and dynamic TDD, and UL geometry of static TDD is worse for higher carrier frequency.
 This is because lager pathloss at higher carrier frequency, resulting in SNR degradation.
 However, the UL geometry performance for dynamic TDD becomes better with higher carrier frequency.
 This is because higher carrier frequency results in larger pathloss from neighboring TRP, leading to SIR improvement.
 The results at 4GHz and 6GHz carrier frequencies do not present similar tendency except for UL geometry of dynamic TDD.
 This is because of channel model difference used for below 6GHz and above 6GHz.